talmonf/kombuchify.github.io/docs/2nd-fermentation.md

 Here is a list of ideas of what kind of ingredients could be used for flavouring your kombucha during the second fermentation:

--   Any kind of fruits (full or smashed) or syrop
+-   Any kind of fruits (cut in pieces, smashed or blended)
-    -   Orange / Mandarin / Lemon (you can use the peel too which has a different flavor)
+    -   Orange / Tangerine / Clementine / Lemon... (you can use the peel too, which has a different flavor)
     -   Peach
-    -   Apricot
+    -   Apricot (⚠️ lots of gas!)
     -   Apple
     -   Cherries
     -   Strawberries
     -   Mango
-    -   Pineapple (that's the one that create the most of gas)
+    -   Pineapple (⚠️ lots of gas!)
+    -   Kiwi (⚠️ lots of gas!)
     -   ...
 -   Elderflower (my favorite!)
 -   Ginger